• Skip to main content

 Notes

-Nutritional Info – Please keep in mind that nutritional information provided is only a rough estimate and can vary greatly based on products used.
+Nutritional Info – Please keep in mind that the nutritional information provided is only a rough estimate and can vary greatly based on the products used.

-Nutritional values mentioned here are for single medium sized cookies.
+Nutritional values mentioned here are for single medium-sized cookies.
 Depending on your cookie size, these values may vary.

 Nutrition